 Students are able to file the Free Application for Federal Student Aid (FAFSA) to determine eligibility for Pell Grant funding.
 The Pell Grant is a need-based, gift-aid program that will assist students with the cost of higher education.
-The applications are available online at www.fafsa.ed.gov.
+The applications are available online at studentaid.gov.
 SCTC's school code is 037723.